pdjr-signalk/pdjr-skplugin-interfacewatchdog/README.md

 My ship has two NMEA busses bridged to a single Actisense interface called 'ngt-1'.

-Bus0 is my 'domestic' NMEA bus and is expected to be available 24/7.
+Bus 0 is my 'domestic' NMEA bus and is expected to be available 24/7.
 Typical throughput on 'ngt-1' with just this bus enabled is around 20 deltas per second.

-Bus1 is my 'navigation' bus and is expected to be available when navigating.
+Bus 1 is my 'navigation' bus and is expected to be available when navigating.
 Typical throughput on 'ngt1' with both busses enabled is around 60 deltas per second.